miklevin/MikeLev.in/fasthtml.md

 # FastHTML is not FastAPI

+## FastHTML Examples

 > FastHTML and FastAPI are two very different things.
-One will fit your vibe and
+One fits your vibe and the
-> the other one won't.
-This page is to first tell you the difference, and then
-> to tell you the key things to know about FastHTML (my vibe).
+> doesn't.
+I can't tell you which is which, but I can show you.
+At least, I can
+> show you FastHTML.
+Examples for FastAPI abound elsewhere.

-I know that what you're looking for is why and how this works:
+I know you're curious about FastHTML databases.
+Here's how they work:

 ```python
 app, rt, users, User = fast_app('data/users.db', username=str)
 ```

+## Understanding the MiniDataAPI Spec

+In short, MiniDataAPI spec, a database API made specifically for FastHTML, is being used through the `fast_app()` convenience wrapper. `fast_app` always returns the *flask-like* webserver connection object `app` first and the shortcut for `app.route()` second. `users` is the MiniDataAPI database table with methods like `.insert()` and `.delete()`, and `User` is a `dataclass()` description of a single record, used for hinting and validation.

+## Going Beyond the Basics

+That's it!
+It goes deeper like how to set up more tables, or how to do this without the helper-class, or why use a simple database API connected to SQLite by default when you could be using SQLAlchemy and PostgreSQL.
+This and more I answer here and throughout the website, but a lot of folks are here to understand how FastHTML is something different from FastAPI.
+Even the LLMs don't get it.

+### Building from Flask's Foundation

-I build the explanation up from Flask because it looks a lot like Flask, but isn't.
+So below, I build the explanation up from Flask because it looks a lot like Flask, but isn't.
 It's FastHTML creating one of the easiest and best abstractions for databases in web development.
 If you're not interested in the background, just scroll down!

 ## The Flask Foundation